guisaliba/guisaliba/README.md

 <samp>
-  1. Learn it because you like it, you find it interesting or maybe find it useful; <br>
+  1. Learn it because you like it, you find it interesting or maybe you find it useful; <br>
   2. Keep learning; <br>
   3. Try not to overwhelm yourself; <br>
   4. Don't compare yourself; <br>
-  5. Practice, practice, practice; <br>
+  5. Practice, practice and practice; <br>
-  6. It doesn't matter if what you're going to build or if you're doing it right.
-Just get started; <br>
+  6. Do side projects; <br>
-  7. Last but not least, do side projects.
+  6. It doesn't matter what you're going to build and how you're doing it.
+Just get started.
 </samp>

 <br>